-You have the power to help researchers better understand the lived experience of multiple sclerosis (MS), which has the potential to transform treatments.
+You have the power to help researchers better understand the lived experience of multiple sclerosis (MS) and transform treatments.
 Together, we can change the future of MS.

 Register to join our participant registry